-- c.
-Phase-Out Procedures: The state must comply with all notice requirements found in 42 CFR § 431.206, § 431.210 and § 431.213.
-In addition, the state must ensure all appeal and hearing rights afforded to demonstration participants as outlined in 42 CFR § 431.220 and §431.221.
-If a demonstration participant requests a hearing before the date of action, the state must maintain benefits as required in 42 CFR § 431.230.
-In addition, the state must conduct administrative renewals for all affected beneficiaries in order to determine whether they qualify for Medicaid eligibility under a different eligibility category as discussed in the October 1, 2011 State Health Official Letter #10-008. - d.
-Federal Financial Participation (FFP): If the project is terminated or any relevant waivers suspended by the state, FFP shall be limited to normal closeout costs associated with terminating the demonstration including services and administrative costs of disenrolling participants. - 11.
-Medicaid Managed Care Authorities Transition.
-During the demonstration period, the state will evaluate which portions of the demonstration could be transitioned to authorities other than section 1115 authority.
-By December 31, 2017 the state must submit to CMS an analysis and plan for transitioning demonstration programs from 1115 to Title XIX authority, such as 1915(b), 1915(c), or 1932. - 12.
-CMS Right to Terminate or Suspend.
+1915(c) and 1915(i) authorities for the portions to be transitioned out of this demonstration

+- 13. CMS Right to Terminate or Suspend.
 CMS may suspend or terminate the demonstration, subject to adequate public notice, (in whole or in part) at any time before the date of expiration, whenever it determines following a hearing that the state has materially failed to comply with the terms of the project.
-CMS will promptly notify the state in writing of the determination and the reasons for the suspension or termination, together with the effective date. - 13.
+CMS will promptly notify the state in writing of the determination and the reasons for the suspension or termination, together with the effective date. - 14.
 Finding of Non-Compliance.
-The state does not relinquish its rights to challenge CMS findings that the state materially failed to comply. - 14.
-Withdrawal of Waiver Authority.
-CMS reserves the right to withdraw waivers or expenditure authorities at any time it determines that continuing the waivers or expenditure authorities would no longer be in the public interest or promote the objectives of title XIX of the Act.
+The state does not relinquish its rights to challenge CMS findings that the state materially failed to comply. - 15.
+Withdrawal of Waiver or Expenditure Authority.
+CMS reserves the right to withdraw waivers and/or expenditure authorities at any time it determines that continuing the waivers or expenditure authorities would no longer be in the public interest or promote the objectives of title XIX ortitle XXI.
 CMS will promptly notify the state in writing of the determination and the reasons for the withdrawal, together with the effective date and afford the state an opportunity to request a hearing to challenge CMS' determination prior to the effective date.
-If a waiver or expenditure authority is withdrawn, FFP is limited to normal closeout costs associated with terminating the waiver of expenditure authority, including services and administrative costs of disenrolling participants.

-15. Adequacy of Infrastructure.
-The state must ensure the availability of adequate resources for implementation and monitoring of the demonstration, including education, outreach and enrollment; maintaining eligibility systems; compliance with cost sharing requirements; monitoring and oversight of managed care plans providing long term services and supports and HCBS, including quality and enrollment processes; and reporting on financial and other demonstration components.

-16. Public Notice, Tribal Consultation and Consultation with Interested Parties.
+If a waiver or expenditure authority is withdrawn, FFP is limited to normal closeout costs associated with terminating the waiver of expenditure authority, including services and administrative costs of disenrolling participants. - 16.
+Adequacy of Infrastructure.
+The state must ensure the availability of adequate resources for implementation and monitoring of the demonstration, including education, outreach and enrollment; maintaining eligibility systems; compliance with cost sharing requirements; monitoring and oversight of managed care plans providing long term services and supports and HCBS, including quality and enrollment processes; and reporting on financial and other demonstration components. - 17.
+Public Notice, Tribal Consultation and Consultation with Interested Parties.
+The state must comply with the state notice procedures as required in 42 CFR 431.408 prior to submitting an application to extend the demonstration.
+For applications to amend the demonstration, the state must comply with the state notice procedures set forth in 59 Fed.
+Reg.
+49249 (September 27, 1994) prior to submitting such request.